kubedb/docs/docs/guides/elasticsearch/monitoring/alerting.md

     svc/prometheus-kube-prometheus-alertmanager 9093:9093
 ```

 Open `http://localhost:9093`.
-With a healthy Elasticsearch instance, no alerts for `es-alert-demo` will be listed here.
+With a healthy Elasticsearch instance, no alerts for `es-alert` will be listed here.

 ---